BaylorRae/Let.cs/README.md

 }
 ```

-## Caveat
+## Flush the Cache 🚽

 - After each test you will need to manually flush the results.
 My recommendation
-  is creating a test helper that all test classes inherit from that flushes the
+  is creating a test helper that will flush the cache on tear down.
-  cache.

 ```csharp
 namespace MyProject.TestHelper